 Finally, here are the fundamental rules of all inference.
 They are encoded by the following equations, which must always hold for any atomic or composite sentences \(\mathsfit{X},\mathsfit{Y},\mathsfit{Z}\):

-It is amazing that ALL inference is nothing else but a repeated application of these four rules – billions of times or more in some cases.
+It is amazing that ALL inference is nothing else but a repeated application of these four rules – maybe billions of times or more.
 All machine-learning algorithms are just applications or approximations of these rules.
 Methods that you may have heard about in statistics are just specific applications of these rules.
 Truth inferences are also special applications of these rules.
-Most of this course is, at bottom, just a study of how to apply these rules in particular kinds of problems.
+Most of this course is just a study of how to apply these rules to particular kinds of problems.

-The fundamental inference rules are used in the same way as their truth-inference special case: Each equality can be rewritten in different ways according to the usual rules of algebra.
-Then left and right side of the equality thus obtained can replace each other in a proof.
+The fundamental inference rules are used in the same way as their truth-inference counterpart of [§@truth-inference-rules]: Each equality can be rewritten in different ways according to the usual rules of algebra.
+The left and right side of the equality thus obtained can replace each other in a proof.

 8.5 Solution of the uncertain-inference example

 Armed with the fundamental rules of inference, let’s solve our earlier inference problem.
-As usual we first analyse it, find what are its proposal and conditional, and which starting inferences are given in the problem.
+As usual, we first analyse it and represent it in terms of atomic sentences; we find what are its proposal and conditional; and we find which initial inferences are given in the problem.

 The background information in this example is different from the previous, truth-inference one, so we use the different symbol \(\mathsfit{J}\) for it.